E-Safety and Safeguarding

 "Pupils of all ages spoke confidently about keeping safe, particularly about how to stay safe when online."
 ISI Inspector, December 2017

 Safeguarding and Internet Safety are taken very seriously at Hilden Oaks.
-All staff have a responsibility to help keep others safe, and there are also specific responsibilities for nominated individuals.
-These are:
+All staff have a responsibility to help keep others safe and there are also specific responsibilities for nominated individuals.
+These Designated Safeguarding Leads (DSL) are:

 There are many websites that provide information and help on e-Safety.
-Here are a few of our favourites.
+Here is a selection of useful sites.

 - BBC Online Safety Guide

 - CBBC StaySafe - has excellent materials to use with your family

 - CEOP (Child Exploitation and Online Protection Centre).

 - eSafety in Kent - information for families from Kent County Council.
 Their leaflet for primary age children is here: Children, ICT & e-Safety

 - Google Family Safety Centre has tips and advice, including help on how to set up the Google safety tools.